Resources for Healthcare Professionals

 - Drugs to be avoided by congenital Long QT patients (drugs above plus drugs with Special Risk

-The lists can be exported as PDF or Excel files, printed and can be searched and sorted by: Generic Name, Brand Name, Risk Category, Pharmacologic Class, and Therapeutic Use.
+The lists can be exported by all registrants as PDF.
+Holders of commercial use licenses can downloard Excel files and sort by: Generic Name, Brand Name, Risk Category, Pharmacologic Class, and Therapeutic Use.

 Additional drug information provided when you click on a drug name: